David Thorp: The Showroom

 Thorp stayed in the East End to develop a second public gallery, The Showroom, which had been underused for some time, and curated an exhibition programme that made it one of London's most interesting experimental galleries.
 Both Chisenhale and The Showroom continue to maintain a thriving presence on the London contemporary art scene.
-During his time from 1988 until 1992 as director of The Showroom, Thorp presented seminal new works by Art in Ruins, Mona Hatoum, Rasheed Araeen and Marc Chaimowicz.
+During his time from 1988 until 1992 as director of The Showroom, Thorp presented seminal new works by Art in Ruins, Mona Hatoum, Rasheed Araeen and Marc Camille Chaimowicz.
 He contributed to the signature aspect of The Showroom's exhibition policy – the offer of an artist's first solo show in London – was developed and refined so that the focus became the commissioning of individual artists to make new work for the space.
 During his time at The Showroom Thorp also worked as an independent curator.
 He organised exhibitions of contemporary art from the former Soviet Union and India as well as several other exhibitions in London and the regions.
 In 1990 Thorp curated an exhibition of contemporary British art that was shown in Kiev and Moscow.